 Note: You can only drag and drop files from the Finder if they are on local storage.
-If you are using a network volume, you should create and configure a monitor to accept files from this location.
+If you are using a network volume, you should create and configure a network watch folder to accept files from this location.

-You can also create monitor source tasks to continually monitor a folder and submit files in real time, as they are written into the target folder.
-You can configure a monitor to poll a local directory, or an FTP, network share/SMB, or Autodesk Wiretap server location.
+You can also create watch folder source tasks to continually monitor watch folders and submit files in real time, as they are written into the target folder.
+You can configure a watch folder to poll a local directory, or an FTP, network share/SMB, or Autodesk Wiretap server location.